 Without a user persona, developers design without focus or specificity.
 But, properly used, a comprehensive persona can supercharge a designer’s work, delivering the best-designed product possible.
 It is giving you insights into real users.

-Fundamentally, user personas provide a deeper understanding of a target audience, answering the fundamental question, “Who are we designing for?”
+Fundamentally, user personas provide a deeper understanding of a target audience (also check out jobs to be done), answering the fundamental question, “Who are we designing for?”
 And by understanding the target audience’s expectations, concerns, needs, and motivations, something magical happens.

 Customer centric software development usually includes one or two-page descriptions, personas include behavior patterns, goals, and skills.
 They may describe specific education and even contain detailed family information.
 And most have fictional pictures attached.